 Play is critical for a child to thrive, says Dr Michael Chia, who is a professor of paediatric exercise physiology at the National Institute of Education Singapore.
 In his article Taking Play Seriously, he explains that play not only provides an opportunity for the child’s creativity and imagination to blossom, it also allows them to learn to problem solve and make decisions.

 However, the amount of time spent playing outside has lessened over the years.

 According to an article by The Guardian, a survey revealed that three-quarters of UK children spend less time outside than prison inmates, and a fifth of the children did not play outside at all on a daily average.

-In 2014, national British newspaper The Telegraph reported in a survey of 1,000 parents, a quarter children spend less than 30 minutes a week playing outside.
-A few reasons cited for a decrease in outdoor playtime were parent’s fears and the rise of digital technology.
+In 2014, the national British newspaper The Telegraph reported in a survey of 1,000 parents, a quarter of children spend less than 30 minutes a week playing outside.
+A few reasons cited for a decrease in outdoor playtime were parents’ fears and the rise of digital technology.

 Benefits Of Mixed-Age Play

 Mixed-age play increases the quality of play the children engage in.
 It encourages children to take on different roles as they engage in different types of play.
 For example, during mixed-age cooperative play, children focus on working together which fosters the development of numerous social skills.

 Studies show that older children who engage in mixed-age play are able to take on the perspective of the younger children.
 Older children provide verbal and nonverbal cues that raise the level of play for their younger peers; providing challenges for the younger children without overpowering them.

 As older children are engaged in more sophisticated play, younger children are able to observe and model after them.
-This helps to extend their ideas and also encourage them to contribute to the play.
+This helps to extend their ideas and also encourages them to contribute to the play.

 When faced with difficulties, younger children will approach the older children for help.
-This allows older children to think about the questions asked, relate it to their own experiences before teaching the younger playmates.
+This allows older children to think about the questions asked, relate them to their own experiences before teaching the younger playmates.